 One of Hull’s former teammates, Rod Brind’Amour, who should join him in the Hockey Hall of Fame one day, was born on this date in 1970.
 He played in the most games (1,484) and had the most assists (732) than anyone with an Aug.
 9 birthday.

-He is proving to be a very head coach these days, as he has the Carolina Hurricanes into the first round of the 2020 Stanley Cup playoffs.
+He is proving to be one of the best head coaches these days too, as he has the Carolina Hurricanes on the brink of making a Stanley Cup run.